 HHSC will provide logistical and facilitation support to the regional groups in creating respective regional plans.
 HHSC will publish a final report on its website that includes the completed regional plans no later than December 1, 2020.
 The report will assess the cost-effectiveness of each plan and how each plan improves the delivery of behavioral health services to the region.
 The report will also include a comprehensive statewide analysis of mental health services in counties with a population of 250,000 or less, including recommendations to the legislature for implementing the plans.

-You can provide HHSC with your perspective of mental health care in rural communities by taking this online survey.
+You can provide HHSC with your perspective of mental health care in rural communities by taking an online survey.
 This data will help HHSC better understand factors that impact rural mental health care and service delivery.
 The survey will take less than five minutes to complete and will be closed in April.

 HHSC will also be hosting town hall meetings throughout the Spring for All Texas Access.
 Contact the HHSC team to learn when town hall meetings are taking place.